jobetancourt/jobetancourt.github.io/_posts/2022-01-13-Setup-Armadillo.md

 # Install MacPorts

 You will now have to install MacPorts.
 Go to <a href="https://www.macports.org/install.php"> https://www.macports.org/install.php </a>.
-Under "Quickstart" click on one of the bulleted links based on your system and follow the corresponding directions which are given below those links.
+Under "Quickstart" click on one of the bulleted links based on your system.

 <!-- ![MacPorts Link](/img/posts/setup-armadillo/macports-link.png) -->
 <img src="/img/posts/setup-armadillo/macports-link.png" alt="" width="100%" height="auto"/>

-Once your download MacPorts to your computer, open the MacPorts package.
+Once you download MacPorts, open the MacPorts package.
 Most likely it is in your downloads folder.
 You will then go through the steps for installation.
 Go through the necessary prompts.

 <center>
 <img src="/img/posts/setup-armadillo/macports-pkg.png" alt="MacPorts Pkg" width="50%" height="400"/>